wrattler/wrattler-design/data-store/data-store.md

 A personal note: I have not been a big fan of notebooks.
-One reason, I think, is that sometimes to write clearly requires that the lexical ordering of the analytical writeup be different from the execution ordering.
+One reason, I think, is that sometimes to write clearly requires that the lexical ordering of the analytical write-up be different from the execution ordering.
 It is rather like the distinction, in programming, between adding comments, which are subservient to the ordering of the code, and *literate programming*, in which the order of the code is subservient to the needs of exposition.
 (I admit that literate